Bayern tops Barça 3-0, United loses, Lukaku powers Chelsea

 Perhaps working on the expectation that more penalties would follow in the second half, Sevilla forward Youssef En-Nesyri was sent off after the break with his second yellow card for diving.

-American defender John Brooks was sent off for Wolfsburg at French champion Lille when he earned his second yellow card for a deliberate handball.
+In the other Group G game, American defender John Brooks was sent off for Wolfsburg at French champion Lille when he earned his second yellow card for a deliberate handball.
 Wolfsburg held on to draw 0-0.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports